 PPSD Body contouring in Charlotte, NC

 At PPSD, we pride ourselves on patient-centric care that exceeds your expectations with outstanding results.
-Our team of board-certified, bilingual surgeons are proficient in all aspects of body contouring from head to toe, and because we have so many fine doctors to choose from, you will be matched with a physician who is the right fit for both your cosmetic needs and your personality.
+Our team of board-certified, bilingual plastic surgeons in Charlotte NC and its surrounding counties: including Cornelius, Denver, Gastonia, Hickory, and Shelby are proficient in all aspects of body contouring from head to toe, and because we have so many fine doctors to choose from, you will be matched with a physician who is the right fit for both your cosmetic needs and your personality.

-New clients from Charlotte, NC and the surrounding areas of Gastonia, Hickory and Shelby are invited to schedule a confidential consultation with one of our doctors in order to determine if a tummy tuck is right for you.
+New patients from Charlotte, NC and the surrounding areas of Cornelius, Denver, Gastonia, Hickory, and Shelby are invited to schedule a confidential consultation with one of our doctors in order to determine if a tummy tuck is right for you.
 The doctor will assess your age, weight, medical history, current medications, past surgeries and pregnancies, aesthetic goals, and answer in detail any questions you may have about the procedure.
 Your consultation is also a great time to review our expansive library of before and after photos with your doctor so that you may both move forward confidently with aligned expectations.

 All procedures are performed on an outpatient basis at one of our advanced AAAASF-accredited surgical suites.
 There you will receive general anesthesia, administered by one of our vetted, board-certified anesthesiologists.
 The surgery typically takes 1-2 hours for a mini tummy tuck, and up to 5 hours for a standard tummy tuck.